dinThea/quick_deep_learning/README.md

 Here is everything I consider useful to apply machine learning on the verge of knowing whats happening inside your network.

 I'm using The HundredPage Machine Learning Book by Andriy Burkov (already a summary) as reference, so this guide is kinda summary of a summary.
-Do not take it as a scientific reference, just for learning.
+Do not take it for scientific purpose, just for learning.

 # Summary